Cholesterol: Top foods to improve your numbers

 Fish and omega-3 fatty acids

-Although omega-3 fatty acids don't affect LDL levels, because of their other heart benefits, the American Heart Association recommends eating at least two servings of fish a week.
-The highest levels of omega-3 fatty acids are in:
+Omega-3 fatty acids don't affect LDL cholesterol levels but may help lower triglycerides and increase HDL, the good cholesterol.
+But because of those acids' other heart benefits, the American Heart Association recommends eating at least two servings of fish a week.
+Baking or grilling the fish avoids adding unhealthy fats.

-Walnuts, almonds and other nuts
+Almonds and other nuts

 Replacing saturated fats, such as those found in meats, with MUFAs are part of what makes the Mediterranean diet heart healthy.